20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$
 \begin{align}
+dt &= 0\\
 dr &= \frac{x dx + y dy + z dz}{r}\\
 d\theta &= \frac{z dr}{r^2 \sqrt{1 - \frac{z^2}{r^2}}} - \frac{dz}{r \sqrt{1 - \frac{z^2}{r^2}}}\\
-d\phi &= \frac{x dy - y dx)}{x^2 y^2}\\
+d\phi &= \frac{x dy - y dx}{x^2 + y^2}\\
 \end{align}
 $$

-And we'll call these new vectors $c_k$, for our new coordinate vectors[^inpractice] after plugging our cartesian coordinates into this equation.
-Note that we're only working with 3d vectors at the moment, not 4d vectors.
-We'll need to construct 4d vectors for our next step, and we do that as following:
+Plug $b_k$ into these, and we'll get a new set of vectors in our actual coordinate system that we'll call $d_k$[^inpractice].
+Note that we implicitly created 4-vectors from our 3-vectors here, by setting the time component to $0$

 [^inpractice]: In practice I always take a trip spherical coordinates first, to fix velocity vectors when $r < 0$ (inverting dr)

-$$d_k^\mu = (0, c_k^0, c_k^1, c_k^2)$$

-Where we hope that the 0th component is a timelike[^untested] coordinate.
 We now have 3 ($_k$) spatial vectors $d_k^\mu$, which have 4 components ($^\mu$) each.
 Now, calculate your tetrads as per the usual fashion, via gram-schmidt to get a valid tetrad frame $e_i^\mu$, followed by projecting your vectors $d_k^\mu$ into the local frame of reference (via the inverse tetrads).
 We'll call these projected local vectors $l_k^\mu$

 $$l_i^\mu = e^i_\mu d^\mu_i$$

 Note that $i$ ranges over 1-3, instead of 0-3.
 We now have 3 vectors - which we *hope* are spacelike.
 If they are - which they often will be - you can proceed

-We can now orthonormalise these vectors to produce a new set of spacelike basis vectors for the frame of reference.
+We can now orthonormalise the spatial part of these vectors ($\mu$ = 1-3) to produce a new set of spacelike basis vectors for the frame of reference.
 Because we're in a minkowski metric - we can use gram schmidt with a trivial 3x3 identity matrix as the metric tensor

-As you may have spotted, orthornormalising these vectors changes them - orthonormalising can only preserve a single vector (the one we start from).
-The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that as you spin the camera left and right, the axis you rotate around remains consistent, giving a reasonable compromise control scheme
+As you may have spotted, orthornormalising these vectors changes them - orthonormalising can only preserve the direction of a single vector (the one we start from).
+The correct vector to preserve is the 'up' vector that you use for your fixed mouse vertical axis - this means that the camera doesn't roll as you move it around, which is very disorienting, and preserves left-right movement for a mouse

-One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads - this is one of the reasons why the technique works, often the camera ends up parallel transported into poorly behaved areas from well behaved nearly flat ones, so we only need it to work at our starting point
+One key thing to note is that we only orient the *initial* tetrad if we're parallel transporting tetrads[^unless] - this is one of the reasons why the technique works, often the camera ends up parallel transported into poorly behaved areas from well behaved nearly flat ones, so we only need it to work at our starting point

+[^unless]: Unless you deliberately want to remove the effect of parallel transport on the camera's pointing direction, in which case you'll need to come up with a different scheme

 ### Code